magiclamp32/RetroPie-Extra2/README.md

 ## Installation with GUI menu

-The following commands will clone the repo to your device and then run the installer where you may select which of the scripts will be copied into the `RetroPie-Setup` directory.
+The following commands clone the repo to your Raspberry Pi and then run `install-scripts.sh` to install the scripts in the `master` branch directly to the proper directories in the `RetroPie-Setup/` folder.

 ```bash
 cd ~